Textualize/textual/docs/guide/input.md

 ### Scroll events

-Most mice have a scroll wheel which you can use to scroll window underneath the cursor.
+Most mice have a scroll wheel which you can use to scroll the window underneath the cursor.
 Scrollable containers in Textual will handle these automatically, but you can handle [MouseDown](../events/mouse_scroll_down.md) and [MouseUp](../events/mouse_scroll_up) if you want build your own scrolling functionality.

 !!! information